-1937: J.V.
-Atanasoff, a professor of physics and mathematics at Iowa State University, attempts to build the first computer without gears, cams, belts or shafts.
+1937: John Vincent Atanasoff, a professor of physics and mathematics at Iowa State University, submits a grant proposal to build the first electric-only computer, without using gears, cams, belts or shafts.(opens in new tab)

 1941: Atanasoff and his graduate student, Clifford Berry, design the first digital electronic computer in the U.S., called the Atanasoff-Berry Computer (ABC).
 This marks the first time a computer is able to store information on its main memory, and is capable of performing one operation every 15 seconds, according to the book "Birthing the Computer (opens in new tab)" (Cambridge Scholars Publishing, 2016)

 1946: Mauchly and Presper leave the University of Pennsylvania and receive funding from the Census Bureau to build the UNIVAC, the first commercial computer for business and government applications.

 1953: Grace Hopper develops the first computer language, which eventually becomes known as COBOL, which stands for COmmon, Business-Oriented Language according to the National Museum of American History (opens in new tab).
 Hopper is later dubbed the "First Lady of Software" in her posthumous Presidential Medal of Freedom citation.
-Thomas Johnson Watson, Jr., son of IBM CEO Thomas Johnson Watson, Sr., conceives the IBM 701 EDPM to help the United Nations keep tabs on Korea during the war.
+Thomas Johnson Watson Jr., son of IBM CEO Thomas Johnson Watson Sr., conceives the IBM 701 EDPM to help the United Nations keep tabs on Korea during the war.

-1964: Douglas Engelbart shows a prototype of the modern computer at the Fall Joint Computer Conference, San Francisco.
+1968: Douglas Engelbart reveals a prototype of the modern computer at the Fall Joint Computer Conference, San Francisco.
 His presentation, called "A Research Center for Augmenting Human Intellect" includes a live demonstration of his computer, including a mouse and a graphical user interface (GUI), according to the Doug Engelbart Institute (opens in new tab).
-This marks the evolution of the computer from a specialized machine for scientists and mathematicians to technology that is more accessible to the general public.
+This marks the development of the computer from a specialized machine for academics to a technology that is more accessible to the general public.(opens in new tab)

 1970: The newly formed Intel unveils the Intel 1103, the first Dynamic Access Memory (DRAM) chip.

-1971: Alan Shugart leads a team of IBM engineers who invent the "floppy disk,” allowing data to be shared among computers.
+1971: A team of IBM engineers led by Alan Shugart invents the "floppy disk," enabling data to be shared among different computers.

 1973: Robert Metcalfe, a member of the research staff for Xerox, develops Ethernet for connecting multiple computers and other hardware.

-1976: Steve Jobs and Steve Wozniak start Apple Computers on April Fool's Day and roll out the Apple I, the first computer with a single-circuit board and ROM (Read Only Memory), according to MIT (opens in new tab).(opens in new tab)
+1976: Steve Jobs and Steve Wozniak co-found Apple Computer on April Fool's Day.
+They unveil Apple I, the first computer with a single-circuit board and ROM (Read Only Memory), according to MIT (opens in new tab).(opens in new tab)

-1978: Accountants rejoice at the introduction of VisiCalc, the first computerized spreadsheet program.
+1978: VisiCalc, the first computerized spreadsheet program is introduced.

 1993: The Pentium microprocessor advances the use of graphics and music on PCs.

-1997: Microsoft invests $150 million in Apple, which was struggling at the time, ending Apple’s court case against Microsoft in which it alleges that Microsoft copied the “look and feel” of its operating system.
+1997: Microsoft invests $150 million in Apple, which at the time is struggling financially.
+This investment ends an ongoing court case in which Apple accused Microsoft of copying its operating system.